MILITARY SCIENCE 110 (MIL S 110)

 MILITARY SCIENCE 301/302 (MIL S 301/302)

 Military Science 301 and 302 develop leadership and organizational skills, time management, and technical competence in military-related subjects.
-Students concentrate on the practical application of the leadership fundamentals and techniques learned in the ROTC Basic Course and prepare for success at the Leader Development and Assessment Course at Fort Lewis, Washington, and as future commissioned officers in the U.S. Army.
+Students concentrate on the practical application of the leadership fundamentals and techniques learned in the ROTC Basic Course and prepare for success at the Advanced Camp at Fort Knox, Kentucky, and as future commissioned officers in the U.S. Army.
 The course consists of both classroom instruction and practical field application where cadets are placed in leadership roles.

 MILITARY SCIENCE 401/402 (MIL S 401/402)